 Michael is a young man with autism and an incredible zest for life.
-The ‘system’ has failed Michael repeatedly – yet within 6 months of being supported by Dimensions, his extreme challenging behaviour all but disappeared.
-This is his story.
+The ‘system’ has failed Michael repeatedly – yet within six months of being supported by Dimensions, his extreme challenging behaviour all but disappeared.

 A first he was happy there, but sixth form proved too challenging for Michael – he wasn’t coping, and spent most of his days hiding away in his room, not eating, and he lost a dangerous amount of weight.
 This resulted in his first instances of challenging behaviour.

 His parents, Rosie and Cliffe, were horrified to see such a shell of the healthy, happy boy they knew and loved.
 So they made the decision to move him back home, and shortly after to a local supported living provider.

 Yet they found that their advice for Michael’s care was dismissed, as though staff knew better than Michael’s own parents.

 Michael’s requests were simple.
 He wanted to live somewhere with “No noisy, shouty people”.
 Yet the people he lived with were loud and violent and the anxiety he struggled with on a daily basis spiralled out of control.